asiloisad/pulsar-select-list/README.md

   - `options: Object`:
     - `selected: Boolean`: indicating whether item is selected or not.
     - `index: Number`: item's index.
+    - `filterKey: String|null`: the text that was matched against (from `filterKeyForItem` or item itself).
+    - `matchIndices: [Number]|null`: lazy getter - character indices in `filterKey` that matched the query.
+Only computed when accessed.

 #### Optional